windowsair/MaixPy_DOC/en/get_started/edit_file.md

 Edit and execute the file
 =====

-## MaixPy built-in file system
+## MaixPy file system

+MaixPy has an internal file system which can access both internal and external memories.
+During boot the device will mount any external memory cards formatted with the SPIFFS or FAT file systems, and add them to the interlan file system as the '/flash' or '/sd' directories respectively.

+NOTES:

-Support Flash to use `SPIFFS` (not currently support creating directories), by default assigned to `3MB` `SPIFFS` ( start at flash address `0xD00000`), boot automatically hang on to `/flash` the directory
+SPIFFS cards are by default assigned to `3MB` `SPIFFS` (starting at flash address `0xD00000`).
+When detected at boot, SPIFFS devices automatically appear as the `/flash` directory within the MaixPy's internal file system.

-Also supports the FAT format SD (TF) card, boot automatically linked in to `/sd` the directory
+Currently the `SPIFFS` implementation on MaixPy does not support creating directories.

+FAT formatted SD (TF) cards are supported, but FAT32 or exFAT formatted cards are not currently supported.
+When detected at boot, FAT formatted sd cards will be automatically mounted and appear as the `/sd` directory in the device's internal file system.

-It should be noted that the root directory is only used to mount the SD card or Flash, specific file `/flash` or `/sd` directory
+It should be noted that the root directory is only used to mount the SD card or SPIFFS flash card.
+All file operations will operate in the `/flash` or `/sd` directories depending on the format of the memory card.
+One exception is the '/boot.py' file which will operate from the root directory.

 ## Why do I need to edit and execute files?